darkfire000/gsc-rust/README.md

 The default server configuration is not designed for a public server.
 And while you _can_ host a public server with the default values (for testing your network settings or something), you will want to change them.
 Check the <a href="https://github.com/egee-irl/gsc-rust/wiki">wiki</a> for more information.

 #### Back Ups
-GSC simply launches your game server in a convinient container; it does <u>not</u> manage it for you.
+GSC simply launches your game server in a convinient container; it does **not** manage it for you.
 General server admin-y things such as rotating log files and backing up server data is your responsiblity.